New Media and Audiovisual Art

 • Fee:

-The academic master’s programme “New Media and Audiovisual Arts” jointly implemented by RISEBA and Liepaja University is designed for students who want to professionally connect their lives with audiovisual media arts and be competitive in the European Union, Asian and North American markets as competent audiovisual professionals working in mass media, television, cinema, radio, video and cinema post-production and visual effect organisations; creative consultants in business, enterprise and creative industries, as well as be competitive, research-oriented professionals / artists who have a versatile knowledge regarding new digital technologies, extended and virtual reality, 360-degree video, culture analytics, data visualisation, artificial intelligence (AI), as well as those who want to learn skills that can be applied in the implementation of creative projects and in scientific research.
+The joint academic master’s programme in “New Media and Audiovisual Art,” offered by RISEBA University of Applied Sciences and RTU Liepaja Academy, is designed for students who wish to build a professional career in audiovisual media arts and become competitive specialists in the audiovisual industry within the European Union, as well as the Asian and North American markets.
+Graduates will be prepared to work in media, television, cinema, radio, video and film post-production, and visual effects organizations.
+They will also be equipped to serve as innovative creative consultants in business, companies, and the creative industries, as well as research-oriented professionals and artists.
+The programme provides comprehensive knowledge of new digital technologies, augmented and virtual reality, 360-degree cinema, cultural analytics, data visualization, and artificial intelligence, along with the practical skills needed to apply these tools in creative projects and scientific research.

-During their studies, students study one of the specialities of their choice:
+During their studies, students may choose to major in one of the following specializations:

 Partner University: